University of Manchester Students' Union: Steve Biko Building

 The Steve Biko Building (often referred to simply as the Biko Building, or Students' Union) is the Union's primary building and the home of its administrative offices.
 The building went under major redevelopment in 2012 which included a renovation of the foyer and meeting rooms, the addition of the new Café and the introduction of a new store and sandwich shop.
 The building also contains a hairdressers and a print shop.
+Further renovation in 2023 added various food stalls.
 The building is named after anti-apartheid activist Steve Biko.

 In October 2012, the university announced that it would be awarding £4 million to the Students' Union in order to make further building improvements.
 This is likely to involve the construction of another floor on the Steve Biko building and should be completed by 2018.

 Barnes Wallis Building

 The Barnes Wallis Building, named after Barnes Wallis, is situated on the former UMIST Campus (now North Campus).
 It originally contained the offices for the UMIST Students'Association.
 Unlike in the Biko building, the Students' Union does not occupy the whole building but has facilities on the ground floor.
 In 2013, the Union withdrew from these premises as part of the University of Manchester's Campus Masterplan.